Go to Homepage

 by Tom O’Brien

-Often referred to as the “next Bali” the comparison seems odd for two islands so significantly different.
-Near Senggigi trundling horses and buggies are common and the parched hillsides look more like scenic Majorca than lush Bali.
+Near Senggigi, trundling horses and buggies are common and the parched hillsides look more like scenic Majorca than Bali.
 To set the record straight, outside of its capital Mataram, Lombok is a simple and conservative island of farming and fishing communities, and with that comes a wild and natural beauty that can only be marginally compared with Bali and Java to its west.
 Lombok is also a smaller island.
 See our Lombok map.

 For now, mainstream tourism remains almost exclusively along Senggigi, a string of five beaches (Batu Layar, Batu Bolong, Senggigi, Kerandangan, Mangsit), with integrated holiday resorts, local “Lumbung” style beach houses and a handful of swish retreats.
-Other than climbing volcanic Mount Rinjani or diving (and partying) on the three Gili islands to its north, this rugged, windswept coastline is known for spectacular sunsets tucking behind Bali’s brooding Mount Agung, and this is reason alone for many a visit.
+This rugged, windswept coastline is known for spectacular sunsets tucking behind Bali’s brooding Mount Agung, and this is reason alone for many a visit.

 Send us your Feedback / Letter to the Editor

-Up the coast to Tanjung the 100-kilometre long stretch of unblemished asphalt could be better compared to California’s Big Sur, with stirring dips and climbs up breathtaking sea-sprayed cliffs.
+Up the coast to Tanjung the 100km stretch of unblemished asphalt could be better compared to California’s Big Sur, with stirring dips and climbs up breathtaking sea-sprayed cliffs.
 This is a two or four-wheel experience that rivals any ocean drive in Southeast Asia.
 The new road, proudly referred to by locals as the “black carpet,” is without the sputtering cargo-laden trucks so common all over Bali.
 For now, the road is an ambitious ribbon of romance, a highway that is easily among the finest in the country.
-Let’s give Lombok its due.

-Comparisons with Bali are likely coined by the ambitious (or is it avaricious?) expatriate villa developers who sense a property windfall.
-Other visitors saw the island as it was, with its glaring differences.
-Once over the Lombok Strait, the change is “abrupt,” noted Alfred Russel Wallace, the 19th century British naturalist who discovered a distinct change in the many plant and animal species on the Lombok side of the deep Indian Ocean trench.
+Even Alfred Russel Wallace, the 19th century British naturalist, noted the glaring differences between Lombok and its neighbour.
+Once over the Lombok Strait, the change is “abrupt,” noted Wallace, who discovered a distinct change in the many plant and animal species on the Lombok side of the deep Indian Ocean trench.

 But the town is awash in Internet shops, air-sea ticketing agents, Komodo diving and trekking tours, surf lessons, antique shops and art galleries, moneychangers and all else under the equatorial sun.
 Leading a modest change are restaurants and art galleries, some new and some long established, embracing the changing demographics and new investment.